Zero-Tang/NoirVisor/src/drv_core/serial/readme.md

 | 0 	| Indicates that CTS input has changed state since the last time it was read |

 ## Scratch Register
-The scracth register can store a byte for whatever purpose.
+The scratch register can store a byte for whatever purpose.